Skip to main content

 00:22:40:03 – 00:23:11:18

-That magic formula that’s really self sustaining, that has been talked about.
-So now that you have that information and let’s talk about how you all as leaders can make this happen.
-So we’ll start off with a a from to here.
-So in most organization friends, the left hand side is what typical L.A. looks like.
-It’s what people usually think of when they hear that term learning.
+That magic formula that’s really self sustaining, that Hen talked about.
+So now that you have that information, let’s talk about how you all as leaders can make this happen.
+So we’ll start off with a “from to” here.
+So, in most organization friends, the left-hand side is what typical L&D looks like.
+It’s what people usually think of when they hear that term “learning”.

 00:23:11:20 – 00:23:55:09

-So and then we have on the right side, that’s our cheese state.
+And then we have on the right side, that’s our “to” state.
 That’s really our ideal state, our sweet spot that we all as leaders need to be driving toward.
-So I’ll touch on just a few of these leaders really need to move from, again, thinking about L.A. to this concept of embedding a living learning culture that drives true behavior change instead of learning being driven by a single function, usually H.R., as it’s thought of today, it really needs to shift to be seen as the responsibility of all leaders in an organization.
+So I’ll touch on just a few of these leaders really need to move from, again, thinking about L&D to this concept of embedding a living learning culture that drives true behavior change.
+Instead of learning being driven by a single function, usually H.R., as it’s thought of today, it really needs to shift to be seen as the responsibility of all leaders in an organization.

 00:23:55:11 – 00:24:22:23

-And when most people here hear indeed say they might think, Oh, that’s not for me, that’s more relevant to someone who’s earlier in their career and said, we need to shift this mindset and have people embrace that learning is applicable and absolutely essential at all levels.
-No matter where you sit in the organization.
+And when most people here hear L&D today they might think, Oh, that’s not for me, that’s more relevant to someone who’s earlier in their career.
+Instead, we need to shift this mindset and have people embrace that learning is applicable and absolutely essential at all levels, no matter where you sit in the organization.
 And overall, it’s not just a moment in time, it’s not just an initiative.

 00:24:23:00 – 00:24:54:06

 It’s this always on mindset that we’ve talked about.
 It’s really a lifelong journey, a lifetime approach.
-All right.
-So now we have our truths.
-So based on our work with clients, we know that five things are true of leaders in learning cultures.
+Now we have our truths.
+So, based on our work with clients, we know that five things are true of leaders in learning cultures.
 And if you live these truths out, learning really becomes a way of life and a mindset shift and a way that all employees show up every day.

 00:24:54:08 – 00:25:27:12

-It’s not just a moment in time or something driven by h.r.
-So companies with a learning culture, they do these five things that you see on the slide here.
-So first they share a clear vision of the learning culture and they talk about it often it becomes part of the day to day language across the organization.
-They also link it to the business strategy and really view learning as a critical and essential investment in the future.
+It’s not just a moment in time or something driven by HR.
+Companies with a learning culture do these five things that you see on the slide here.
+So, first they share a clear vision of the learning culture and they talk about it often.
+I t becomes part of the day-to-day language across the organization.
+They also link it to the business strategy and really view learning as a critical, essential investment in the future.

 00:25:27:14 – 00:25:57:17